VolatileMindsLLC/metafang2/README.md

 Currently, shell code run on some linux will be blocked by SELinux.
 Will eventually look into implementing something like this: http://www.akkadia.org/drepper/selinux-mem.html

-The only official binaries are available on ExploitHub: https://exploithub.com/metafang-2-0-for-linux.html